ScribesZone/ScribesTools/docs/useocl/index.rst

 There is quite some documentation for USE OCL, but we recommend to read for instance the following elements in the following order:

-1. Read first the quick tour |use-quick-tour|.
+1. Read first the quick tour |useQuickTour|.
     A MUST READ.
 A simple class model with 3 classes, 3 associations and 4 OCL invariants.

-2. Watch the video |use-demo|.
+2. Watch the video |useDemo|.
     The first part (until frame 128/208) deals with the static part and invariants.
 The second part deals with dynamics, operation simulation and pre/post conditions.